patprem/FaceMorphingTool/README.md

 ### Installation

 _The instructions to start this project are simple.
 The two files named as StyleGAN2.ipynb and JoJoGAN.ipynb are the two main notebooks used in this project._
-1. StyleGAN2.ipynb: Used to perform face morphing using StyleGAN2 architecture.
+_1. StyleGAN2.ipynb: Used to perform face morphing using StyleGAN2 architecture._
-2. JoJoGAN.ipynb: Used to perform face morphing using JoJoGAN architecture.
+_2. JoJoGAN.ipynb: Used to perform face morphing using JoJoGAN architecture._

-Both notebooks will just need to be downloaded and imported into Google Colab on your local machine for uploading your desired source and target images.
+_Both notebooks will just need to be downloaded and imported into Google Colab on your local machine for uploading your desired source and target images._

-Few software will have to be installed into Colab, for the notebook to work.
+_Few software will have to be installed into Colab, for the notebook to work.
-**NOTE: The following commands are already pre-typed in the above Colab notebooks.**
+**NOTE: The following commands are already pre-typed in the above Colab notebooks.**_
 * StyleGAN2
   ```sh
   git clone https://github.com/NVlabs/stylegan2-ada-pytorch.git